tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 Now we are ready to fire up NUnit and run our tests.
 And now is when we&#8217;ll see that beautiful red bar (trust me it is beautiful, it means that you designed a test that will fail when its&#8217; supposed to!).
 When it fails you&#8217;ll see something like this:

-<code class="codespan">RecipeTracker.Tests.ImpressionRepository_Fixture (TestFixtureSetUp):&lt;br />
+<code class="codespan">RecipeTracker.Tests.ImpressionRepository_Fixture (TestFixtureSetUp):<br />
-NHibernate.InvalidProxyTypeException : The following types may not be used as proxies:&lt;br />
+NHibernate.InvalidProxyTypeException : The following types may not be used as proxies:<br />
 RecipeTracker.Model.Recipe: method AlcoholByWeight should be virtual</code>

 As it turns out we need to implement all of the methods and properties as virtual so that NHibernate can create subclasses from our object.
 Well, we can do this or specify lazy = &#8220;false&#8221; for our classes.
 But I like the lazy initialization, so I will make them virtual.
 After doing this, the tests should run just fine.